YashAgarwal05/Universal_Asynchronous_Receiver_Transmitter/README.md

 The baud rate generator produces a timing pulse derived from the system clock.
 This pulse defines the precise timing required for UART transmission and reception.

 Both the transmitter and receiver use this baud timing signal to ensure accurate bit sampling and data transfer at 9600 baud.

+## UART Transmitter Module

+The UART transmitter sends data from the FPGA to the PC.

+### Transmitter Operation

+- Waits for valid data to be available for transmission
+- Initiates transmission by sending a start bit
+- Transmits data serially LSB first
+- Uses an internal counter to track transmitted bits
+- Sends a stop bit after all data bits are transmitted
+- Asserts a transmission-complete signal and returns to the idle state

 ## UART Receiver Module